shivank-coder/my_vrv_project/README.md

 ## Overview

-This project implements a Role-Based Access Control (RBAC) system with the following features:
+The project implements a Role-Based Access Control (RBAC) system with the following features:
 - User Management: View, add, edit, and delete users with role assignments.
 - Role Management: Define roles, assign permissions, and update roles.
 - Dynamic Permissions: Permissions can be added or removed dynamically.

 ## Features
 1. **User Management**
-   - Add new users.
+   - Add new users in project.
    - Edit user details.
    - Delete users.
    - Assign roles to users.